Elizabeth Fox, Baroness Holland: Second marriage

 On 4 July 1797, Fox was divorced by Webster on the grounds of adultery.
 She married Holland two days later, on 6 July.
 They lived together in Holland House in Kensington, then just outside London, and for many years hosted the elite of Whig society.
-Visitors included Lord Grey, George Tierney, Samuel Rogers, Walter Scott, Ugo Foscolo, Sydney Smith and Richard Brinsley Sheridan.
+Visitors included Lord Grey, George Tierney, Samuel Rogers, Walter Scott, Ugo Foscolo, Sydney Smith, and Richard Brinsley Sheridan.

-Holland became known by her guests, and contemporary observers for her domineering nature, in contrast to her husband.
+Holland became known by her guests and contemporary observers for her domineering nature, in contrast to her husband.
 In his journals, Sydney Smith, a friend of both Lord and Lady Holland, called her a "formidable woman".
-Actress Fanny Kemble visited Holland house with her sister Adelaide Kemble described what she called the "domineering rudeness" of Lady Holland.
+Actress Fanny Kemble visited Holland House with her sister Adelaide Kemble and described what she called the "domineering rudeness" of Lady Holland.
 Lady Holland's rule extended not only to all of the guests at Holland House but to Lord Holland too.
-She dictated when he should go to bed, what he should wear and would have servants take him away from the table in his wheelchair when he was in the middle of telling a story.
+She dictated when he should go to bed, what he should wear, and would have servants take him away from the table in his wheelchair when he was in the middle of telling a story.

 Both Lord and Lady Holland were great admirers of Napoleon Bonaparte.
-In 1815, Holland commissioned a bronze bust of him from sculptor Antonio Canova, which was placed in the garden at Holland House.
+In 1815, Holland commissioned a bronze bust of him from the sculptor Antonio Canova, which was placed in the garden at Holland House.
 After Napoleon was exiled to Saint Helena in 1815, Lady Holland sent him supplies of food and hundreds of books.
-Napoleon remembered Lady Holland in his will and following his death in 1821, his companions General Henri Gratien Bertrand and the Marquis de Montholon arrived at Holland House, delivering a snuffbox.
-The gold snuffbox, which had been a gift to Napoleon from Pope Pius VI, was bequeathed by Lady Holland to the British Museum.
+Napoleon remembered Lady Holland in his will and following his death, in 1821, his companions General Henri Gratien Bertrand and the Marquis de Montholon arrived at Holland House, delivering a snuffbox.
+The gold snuffbox, which had been a gift to Napoleon from Pope Pius VI, was later bequeathed by Lady Holland to the British Museum.

 Lord Holland died on 22 October 1840.
 After his death, Lady Holland lived at 33 South Street, a property she had inherited from her mother.
 She continued to entertain, and it was here that the historian John Allen died in 1843.
 In November of that year, Holland moved to 9 Great Stanhope Street, a property she rented from Lord Palmerston.

 Lady Holland died in 1845.
 By the end of her life, she had become estranged from her children.
-She supposedly said to Lord John Russell 'I hate my son, I don't like my daughter'.
+She supposedly said to Lord John Russell, 'I hate my son, I don't like my daughter'.
 In his Memoirs, diarist Charles Greville called Lady Holland "a social light which illuminated and adorned England, and even Europe, for half a century".